mosaicnetworks/monetd/docs/monetd_commands.rst

 New
 ~~~

-The subcommand generates a new key pair and associates it with the
+The ``new`` subcommand generates a new key pair and associates it with the
 specified moniker.
 You will be prompted for a passphrase which is used to
 encrypt the keyfile.
 It writes the encrypted keyfile to the ``monetd keystore``
 area by default.
 The moniker must be unique within your keystore.
 If you